iarsalansaeed/crimemanagementsystem/README.md

 Ctrl + .: Open the Quick Actions and Refactorings menu.<br>

 ## 10. Domain Specific Language (DSL)
+I have created DSL related  to my project, the dsl file is in yaml format, and it is used by execute.dsl to update and create record at database.
+The example here is for update record along with screen shot.
+1. [Yaml file](https://github.com/iarsalansaeed/crimemanagementsystem/blob/main/update_record.yaml) - contains my column names and name for what opration it is used, here it is UpdateRecord.
+2. [Interpreter File](https://github.com/iarsalansaeed/crimemanagementsystem/blob/main/execute_dsl.py) - Upon the execution of this code, The records are updated in the database.
+3. [ScreenShot](https://github.com/iarsalansaeed/crimemanagementsystem/blob/main/dsl-update-records.png) - Results after the interpreter file execution.

 ## 11. Functional Programming